Salt & Wind Travel

 Salt and Acid Are Friends Of Wine

-These flavors increase the qualities of wine that people like, such as fruit and sweetness, while decreasing offputting flavors like bitter or tart.
+These flavors enhance the qualities of wine that people enjoy, such as fruit and sweetness, while reducing off-putting flavors like bitterness or tartness.

 Sweet And Umami Are Foes Of Wine